[Day in the Life of a Coach] Interview with ICA Coach, Tracey Tischler

 Merci: It’s so true isn’t it?
 It’s like the anonymity of it, and the fact that the person knows you don’t really care one way or another, you’re just there to listen.
 And it’s not that they are uncaring, it’s just that you’re an objective third party.
 I definitely know what you are talking about.

 Tracey: And I think if you pursue life coaching, it’s something that is instilled in you.
 I don’t think people really do it for money.
 It’s more about something in you.
 People would tell me stuff, even when they were not in my make-up chair and trust me with things.
 And I think it’s because I was never judgemental.
 We all have things that we want other people to know, and want to help with, and that’s what moved me.
 And I’ll tell you a story and it’s kind of a personal story, but it’s funny.
 The story happened about thirteen years ago.
 I remember specifically what I was doing.
-I was in a flux in my own life, and kind of going through a really hard time, and I went out with a girlfriend one night, and these people came up to me There were these really odd situations, like I went to get a drink at a bar, there was this man in his 70s and I sat next to him, and all of the sudden we started talking and he started telling me all these personal things like how his wife has passed away, and I was just there for 20 minutes talking to this man.
+I was in a flux in my own life, and kind of going through a really hard time, and I went out with a girlfriend one night, and these people came up to me and there were these really odd situations, like I went to get a drink at a bar, there was this man in his 70s and I sat next to him, and all of the sudden we started talking and he started telling me all these personal things like how his wife has passed away, and I was just there for 20 minutes talking to this man.
 Then we went to another place where this woman was sitting next to me, was obviously intoxicated and she started talking to me.
 She told me that her best memory was when she ran the mile in under 3 minutes.
 She was probably in her 50s or so, and this happened when she was a teenager.
 And it’s funny, I think when you’re open, people can tell that and they trust you with stuff, even complete strangers like them.
 And I ended up going home and I prayed out loud, “God, what’s going on?”
 It’s just this weird night and I just heard, “because I send them to you.”
 And it’s funny because it still moves me because I can still hear that.
 And so I think, as life coaches, that is how we should look at it because not every client is our client.

 Merci: That’s so profound.
 I come from that catholic school background as well.
 I used to think of it as a calling, a vocation.
 We have many words for it: purpose, life mission.
 It doesn’t matter the words but it really is something that wired in us.
 You almost can’t help but find some way there.
-And what I love about your story is that it can look at it in many different ways.
+And what I love about your story is that it can look many different ways.
 A paralegal can be called to help a certain segment of the population.
 The person who does my hair and make-up, my spa treatment, is called to help people in that way.
 And I think it’s really true that almost without an exception, coaches say that they feel like they’ve been that person that everybody goes to, looks up to, even though they’re not living the perfect life, and they don’t have all the answers.
-But what they have is the desire, a calling, whatever you want to call it, to help people.
+But what they have is a desire, a calling, whatever you want to call it, to help people.
 And I think that’s very true for most coaches and I love the way you said that.

 Tracey: Thank you.
 And I think too that sometimes, people who feel moved, they’re called to be a life coach.
-Sometimes they are held back because they think, “Oh my life is so crazy.
+Sometimes hold themselves back because they think, “Oh my life is so crazy.
 In fact who am I to help other people?”
 But that’s exactly why they should.
 I had anxiety, panic attacks and cystic acne growing up.
 And all those things at the time seems like they were so hard.
 And now looking back, it helped me empathize and understand with people going through situations like that.
 So it doesn’t matter where you are in your life.
 If you’re life is chaos, you can maybe help people even more because you understand where they are coming from.
 Sometimes it’s a lot easier, and I know this from experience, to help other people than it is to help yourself.
 And I’ve had life coaches over the years.

 Merci: I think that’s very true.
 And I also think that coaching is one of the very few professions that you cannot help but grow when you learn to coach.
 When you learn and practice observing without judgement.
 Looking at who the person is and not their story, not who said what to who, but who is this person in this situation.
 When you practice that, you just can’t help but have heightened self-awareness, and as a result, growth.
 And you’re not even working at it, it’s a very remarkable profession in that regard.